pyflosic/pyflosic/README.md

 We are glad to announce that our PyFLOSIC article (see above) is now finally published in the Journal of Chemical Physics (JCP)!

 ## Some Remarks
 PyFLOSIC is still a relatively young code subject to regular significant changes.
-If you discover any issues while working with PyFLOSIC, feel free to contact us.
+If you discover any issues while working with PyFLOSIC, feel free to contact us or raise an issue [here](https://github.com/pyflosic/pyflosic/issues).